 Neither.

-Just because a source a primary or secondary source does not make either more reliable than the other.
+Just because a source is a primary or secondary source does not make it more reliable than the other.

 Instead, each individual historical source needs to be evaluated on its own merits in order to determine how much you can trust the information it provides.